thumblemonks/riot/hacking.md

 #### What if I want my setup to be first? {#primary-setup}

-If you know you'd like your setup to go first, regardless of where in the middleware call chain you are, you simply need to pass true as the first argument to it.
+If you know you'd like your setup to go first, regardless of where in the middleware call chain you are, you simply need to pass `true` as the first argument to it.
 For instance:

+{% highlight ruby %}
 class Bloatware < Riot::ContextMiddleware
   register

   def call(context)
     middleware.call(context)
     context.setup(true) do
-          puts "Ha ha, I'm not doing anything important" end
+      puts "Ha ha, I'm not doing anything important" end end end # Bloatware
-      end
-    end # Bloatware
+{% endhighlight %}

 This will make Bloatware's setup run before any other setup in the given context, but not before the setups from parent contexts.
 Additionally, if Bloatware was called from some other middleware that middleware could get its setup in before Bloatware's.
 Generally, you should avoid needing to worry about order.

 #### Contextual Options {#context-options}

+While re-doing Riot Rails for about the 12th time I stumbled onto the idea of Context Middleware.
+That was great, but while working through some middleware I realized I wanted to be able to configure that middleware from a any context I was working in.
+Specifically, I wanted to be able to be make a context transactional (similar to how you can with the Test::Unit implementation) by "flipping a switch".
+By being transactional, any database changes would be rolled back when the context was finished.

+A theoretical example of usage:

+{% highlight ruby %}
+context Room do
+  set :transactional, true

+  hookup { topic.create! }
+  denies(:new_record?)
+end # Room
+{% endhighlight %}

+So, `set` ... that's the new thing and it takes two arguments: a key and a value.
+Now, how is it used?

+{% highlight ruby %}
+module RiotRails
+  class TransactionalMiddleware < Riot::ContextMiddleware
+    register

+    def call(context)
+      middleware.call(context)
+      make_transactional(context) if want_transactional?(context)
+    end
+  private
+    def want_transactional?(context)
+      context.option(:transactional) == true
+    end

+    def make_transactional(context)
+      # The guts and glory
+    end

+  end # TransactionalMiddleware
+end # RiotRails
+{% endhighlight %}

+I removed the distracting code so you can see that `context.option(:transactional)` is used in `want_transactional?`.
+You should also notice that we are inspecting the option after the middleware chain has been processed.
+This is important as you won't see any options before you pass the call on.

+`set` is just a basic DSL around a hash; very similar to `set` in Sinatra; in fact, that's why it's named that way here.
+If, for some reason, you need direct access to the hash options, you can say `context.options`.
+Finally, there is no limit[^dwi] placed on the number of options that can be set.

 <!-- footnotes -->

 [^speed]: The implementation of Message is actually really fast.
 It's even benchmarked.
 [^please]: Clearly it's not the only way, but if you're being a good samaritan it is.
+[^dwi]: Yes, yes, yes.
+There is an actual limit, but not one that Riot worries about.